aws-amplify/docs/ios/authentication.md

 $ amplify push
 ```

 A configuration file called `awsconfiguration.json` will be copied to your project source directory.
 In the Finder, drag the file into Xcode under the top Project Navigator folder.
-When the `Options` dialog box that appears, do the following:
+When the `Options` dialog box appears, do the following:

 * Clear the `Copy items if needed` check box.
 * Choose `Create groups`, and then choose `Next`.